oci-landing-zones/terraform-oci-modules-observability/logging/examples/flow_logs/README.md

 ## Introduction

-This example shows how to deploy flow logs for subnets, VCNs and VNICs in bulk using the [CIS Landing Zone Logging module](../../).
+This example shows how to deploy flow logs for subnets, VCNs and VNICs in bulk using the [CIS OCI Logging module](../../).
 The target resources are dynamically retrieved based on the specified target compartments (*target_compartment_ids* attribute) and target resource type (*target_resource_type* attribute).

 Valid values for *target_resource_type* are "vcn", "subnet", or "vnic":
 - **vcn**: flow logs are created for all VCNs under the compartments specified by *target_compartment_ids* attribute.
 - **subnet**: flow logs are created for all subnets under the compartments specified by *target_compartment_ids* attribute.
 - **vnic**: flow logs are created for the VNICs under the compartments specified by *target_compartment_ids* attribute.
 It includes Network Load Balancers VNICs, if any.

-For deploying flow logs for individual resources, refer to [vision Service Logs example](../vision/).
+For deploying flow logs for individual resources, refer to [Vision Service Logs example](../vision/).
 For deploying custom logs, refer to [Custom Logs example](../custom_logs/).

 ## External Dependency (Optional)